sharoncornelius/idpf-specification/idpf_specification.md

 3. All other fields are valid only in the last descriptor of a packet.

-#### 16B RX descriptors write format Base
+#### 16B RX Descriptors Write Format Base

-This is the write descriptor used when the queue operates in “In order, single queue model.”
+This is the write descriptor used when the queue operates in “In order single queue model.”
 Descriptor length is 16B.